 Since April 2020 school leaders with responsibility for administering the PPG have drawn on these helpful publications from the Children’s Commissioner and the Education Endowment Foundation:

-If you would like any additional information please contact the school to speak to our Deputy Headteacher, Miss Gillian McDermott
+If you would like any additional information please contact the school to speak to our Co-Acting Headteacher, Miss Gillian McDermott

 Please see the reports below for a full breakdown of last year's spending and the impact this had on educational achievement.